glentner/SLiPy/README.md

 	spectra is appropriate, only the corresponding range of the spectrum is divided out!

+    **Notice** Your spectra must be continuum normalized for this to work!

     | Options   | Defaults        | Descriptions                         |
     |-----------|-----------------|--------------------------------------|
     | *lag*     | 25              | pixel range to shift over            |